kevindooley/MLS-project-2020/README.md

 2. To check that connection has been made with the server, run `curl -i http://localhost:5000/` on a new command console.
 Do not run the above curl on the same console as the flask server.
 3. To access the server, go to your browser of choice and copy in the following url `http://localhost:5000/`.
 This will bring you directly to the web page that will predict generated power from the wind speed model.
 ![](flask.png)

+### Docker
+See `Getting Started` above to clone respository and download docker from https://www.docker.com/get-started Assuming you have the respository on your desktop and docker now installed, follow the below steps.

+1. Enter `docker --version` on command line to confirm docker is downloaded on desktop.
+2. On command line, enter `docker build . -t project-app` .
+This will build a docker image of your repository, in the current directory.
+The image contains all designs for your container to run - it is sort of like the schematics.
+3.On command line, enter `docker run --name project-container -d -p 5000:5000 project-image`
+4. You can now run the container